Wakefield Acceleration in a Jet from a Neutrino Driven Accretion Flow around a Black Hole: Introduction

-In both short and long GRBs, the central engine is NDAF disks. \citet{1999ApJ...518..356P} investigated the energy extraction from both NDAFs and rotating BHs \citep[see also][]{,2002ApJ...579..706D,2013ApJ...766...31K}.
-Under the assumption that the black hole spin is moderately fast and the magnetic pressure near the horizon is limited by the inner disk pressure of NDAFs, they discussed that Blandford-Znajek (BZ) mechanism \citep{1977MNRAS.179..433B} exceed the energy deposition rate expected from neutrino pair-annihilation above the NDAF.
+In both short and long GRBs, the central engine is NDAF disks. \citet{1999ApJ...518..356P} investigated the energy extraction from both NDAFs and rotating BHs.
+Such models have been extensively developed by many groups \citep{2002ApJ...577..311K,2002ApJ...579..706D,2004MNRAS.355..950J,2005ApJ...632..421L,2007ApJ...657..383C, 2013ApJ...766...31K}.
+Theoretical progress and applications of NDAF disks have been summarized in recent review by \citet{2017NewAR..79....1L}.
+Under the assumption that the BH spin is moderately fast and the magnetic pressure near the horizon is limited by the inner disk pressure of NDAFs, it has been conjectured that Blandford-Znajek (BZ) mechanism \citep{1977MNRAS.179..433B} exceed the energy deposition rate expected from neutrino pair-annihilation above the NDAF.
 However, the neutrino pair-annihilation is not the only mechanism for extracting the energy from the NDAF disks and, more importantly, MHD processes other than the BZ mechanism may play an important role.
 For example, the presence of magnetic fields in the NDAF disks could also explain repeatable short-duration variability in long GRBs in the same manner as strong variability of gamma-rays in blazers \citep{2020MNRAS.493.2229C}.
 Another point of the supporting evidence of the magnetic fields in the accretion disk and its jets triggering electron acceleration may be seen in the NS - NS collision triggered gamma-ray burst emission \citep{Abbott:2017it}, which accompanied simultaneous gravitational wave emission.
 Such gamma-ray emission was predicted via wakefield acceleration by \citet{Takahashi2000} \citep[see also][]{2002PhRvL..89p1101C}.
-Not to mention that the system of a black hole and a massive accretion disk show a huge amount of energy emissions via a variety of channels, such as radio-waves, infrared and optical emissions, X-rays and gamma-rays, ultra high energy cosmic rays (UHECR), neutrinos, and even gravitational waves.
-Finally, even if the appropriate system of a black hole and an accretion disk is given, the greatest uncertainty is the acceleration mechanism of high energy particles that are responsible for the production of high energy emissions in the jets.
+Moreover, BHs may not be necessary because winds and outflows from either rapidly spinning magnetars or NDAF disks could be a central engine of long GRBs and HNe \citep{2015MNRAS.451..282S,2019ApJ...871..117S}.
+Not to mention that the system of a BH/NS and a massive accretion disk show a huge amount of energy emissions via a variety of channels, such as radio-waves, infrared and optical emissions, X-rays and gamma-rays, ultra high energy cosmic rays (UHECR), neutrinos, and even gravitational waves.
+Finally, even if the appropriate system of a BH/NS and an accretion disk is given, the greatest uncertainty is the acceleration mechanism of high energy particles that are responsible for the production of high energy emissions in the jets.
 We will propose an alternative mechanism for the origin of high-energy emissions.
 Recently, \citet{ebisuzaki+tasjima2019} have proposed a model of acceleration of charged particles to very high energies including energies above $10^{20}~\mathrm{eV}$ for the case of protons and nucleus, and $10^{12-15}~\mathrm{eV}$ for electrons by electro-magnetic wave-particle interaction.
 If the episodic eruptive accretions generate Alfv\'enic wave pulses along the magnetic field in the jets, such Alfv\'enic wave pulses act as a driver of the collective accelerating pondermotive force whose direction is parallel to the motion of particles.
 This pondermotive force drives the wakes.
 Because the wakes propagate at the same speed with the particles, the so-called wakefield acceleration has a robust built-in coherence in the acceleration system itself.
 In other words, the accelerating particles are surfing along with the wakes without too much energy loss due to synchrotron emission during the process.
 This reinforces the blazer emission mechanism of gamma-ray photons by this mechanism as a natural way.
 It is therefore the wakefield acceleration have more advantage than the diffusive shock accelerations \citep{Drury_1983}.